QIICR/DICOM4QI/docs/instructions/tr.md

 !!! info
     When ready to submit, use the [DICOM4QI Submission Google Form](http://bit.ly/dicom4qi-submit)

-The purpose of this task is to demonstrate support of the [DICOM Tractography Results](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_A.78.html) \(DICOM TR\) object.
+The purpose of this task is to demonstrate support of the [DICOM Tractography](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_A.78.html) \(DICOM TR\) object.
 Following our successful connectathon at RSNA 2017, we propose expanded tasks that test another feature of the standard: reading, writing, and visualization of diffusion data (specifically, fractional anisotropy) along the tractography streamlines.

 The basic read task involves loading the existing DICOM TR object, and demonstrating visualization of the tractography relative to the reference image.